microsoft/microcode/docs/robot.md

 You will need one of the following micro:bit robot and an extra micro:bit (v1 or v2) to run on the robot.
 (Contact us if your robot is not listed)

-### Hardware requirements

-The firmware is designed for popular rover robots found in the micro:bit ecosystem (and more can be added):

--   2 motors that can be forward, backward, left, right turns.
-Precise detection of distance is **not** needed.
--   a line sensor that can detect black and white lines
--   a distance sensor, typically an ultrasonic sensor

-The following features are found often but are optional:

--   RGB LEDs
--   Buzzer
--   Programmable LED strip

 ### Elecfreaks Cutebot

 ![Photograph of the Cutebot](./images/cutebot.jpeg){:class="sample"}